The loan information contained in this section pertains to the 2014-2015 academic year.

 If eligible, the total maximum amount a student may borrow in the Direct Stafford Unsubsidized Loan is $20,500 per year.
 The aggregate amount borrowed through this program, including undergraduate loans (subsidized and unsubsidized) is $138,500.
 There is a 1.072% origination fee for the Federal Direct Unsubsidized Loan.

 The unsubsidized loan accrues interest while students are in school.
 Interest rates are variable but will not exceed 8.25%.
 Rates are determined each July.
-There is a 1% origination fee on the Unsubsidized Loan.
+For information on the Federal Direct Lending Programs, please go to the Federal Student Aid website.

 The Federal Direct GradPlus loan is available to domestic students after they have exhausted the Perkins and Direct Unsubsidized loans.Interest rates are variable but will not exceed 8.25%.
 Rates are determined each July.
 There is a 4.288% origination fee for GradPlus Loans.